Transitions

 Find college and open day information here: Open Days – Birmingham Careers Service

-It is very important that you can explain to people what your vision impairment means, how you manage your vision access, and what equipment and adjustments you will need.
-Being able to explain this in positive terms and detailing the extra IT, practical and organisational skills you have gained because of having to manage your vision access will support settings realise your capabilities and potential.
+It is important that you can explain to people what your vision impairment means, how you manage your vision access, and what equipment and adjustments you will need.
+Being able to explain this in positive terms and detailing the extra IT, practical and organisational skills you have gained because of having to manage your vision access will help settings realise your capabilities and potential.

 At school, there can be a high level of support for students with vision impairment, but this is reduced when you move to college or work.
-This is because the expectation is that you will be better able to negotiate the support you need yourself and manage your own equipment.
+This is because the expectation is that you will be able to negotiate the support you need yourself and manage your own equipment.
 However, it is important to speak to staff at future placements to confirm in advance the details of equipment and the reasonable adjustments needed.

-We know that some placements aren’t confirmed until after you get your Year 11 results – in these cases, let us know as soon as your place is confirmed and we can help to arrange support, if needed.
+We know that some placements aren’t confirmed until after you get your Year 11 results.
+In these cases, let us know as soon as your place is confirmed, and we can help to arrange support if needed.

-If you need any further advice on transitioning on from school, please ask your Qualified Teacher of Vision Impaired.
+If you need any further advice on transitioning from school, please ask your Qualified Teacher of Vision Impaired.

 Post-18